 Summary

-In this webinar we’ll cover the pneumatic and electronic setup required for good, stable boost control using the Haltech NSP software on an Elite 2500 fitted to a Mitsubishi EVO 9.
+In this webinar, we will cover the pneumatic and electronic setups required for achieving stable boost control using Haltech NSP software on an Elite 2500, specifically fitted to a Mitsubishi EVO 9.
+Additionally, we will explore the differences between open loop boost control and closed loop boost control, demonstrating how both function within the Haltech platform.

 00:00 Hey team, Andre from High Performance Academy, welcome to another one of our webinars.